 The Meigs Distinguished Teaching Professorship recognizes excellence in instruction at the undergraduate and graduate levels.
-The Meigs Professorship communicates the University of Georgia’s commitment to excellence in teaching, the value placed on the learning experiences of our students, and the centrality of instruction to the University's mission.
-It is named for Josiah Meigs, who presided over the University’s first class of graduates.
+The Meigs Professorship communicates the University of Georgia’s commitment to excellence in teaching, the value placed on the learning experiences of our students and the centrality of instruction to the university’s mission.
+The award is named for Josiah Meigs, who presided over the university’s first class of graduates.

 2023-2024 Recipients